 We use -c option to show the command line or the executable path behind that process.

-The system can begin to slow down as a result of heavy disk I/O activities, so it is important to monitor disk I/O activities.
-That means to figure out which processes or users cause this disk activity.
+The system starts to be slow as a result of high disk activities, so it is important to monitor disk activities.
+That means figuring out which processes or users cause this disk activity.

 $ yum install iotop

 Running iotop without any options will result in a list of all processes.